oneeve8/kobble-data/content/videonarrativehowto.md

 Next I want to create a new channel with just the information that I want to share with my friend Tammy so she can collaborate with me.
 She only needs my markdown file and my presentation file.

+She can collaborate through GitHub if I give her access to my file, or she can wor

 Now if I want to move a whole channel, I will need to tap Edit on the top left.

 From there I can drag whole channels of information.

 Just tap done when you are finished editing.

 You can also delete items by sliding your items to the left to reveal the red delete button.